theatlantic/jump.ios/Docs/Native Authentication Guide.md

 Start authentication or sign-in as normal.
 If the Facebook iOS SDK is compiled into your app, it will be used to perform all Facebook authentication.

+### Signing Out

+Following Facebook’s documentation we’ll use `closeAndClearTokenInformation` to close the in-memory Facebook session.

+In your view controller import the Facebook SDK

+    #import <FacebookSDK/FacebookSDK.h>

+Call `closeAndClearTokenInformation` when your sign-out button is pressed.
+For example, in the SimpleCaptureDemo, we add the following to the signOutCurrentUser method of the RootViewController.

+    - (void)signOutCurrentUser
+    {
+        ...

+        // Sign out of the Facebook SDK [FBSession.activeSession closeAndClearTokenInformation];
+    }

+Note: This does not revoke the applications access to Facebook.
+So if a user has a Facebook account set up in their iOS device’s Settings app it will continue to be used to sign in without asking to be reauthorized.

 ## Google+

 ### Configure the Native Authentication Framework